AustinKelsay/node-backend-walkthrough/README.md

 // Middleware
 app.use(express.json());
 app.use(express.urlencoded({ extended: false }));
+app.use(helmet());
+app.use(morgan('combined'));

 // Routes
 app.get('/', (req, res) => {
 res.send('Hello, world!');
 });

 // Listen
 app.listen(port, () => {
-  console.log(`Server running on port ${port}`);
+console.log(Server running on port ${port});
 });
 ```

 In this example, we're creating a new instance of the Express application (app) and setting the port to listen on.
-We're also setting up some basic middleware to parse incoming requests (using the express.json() and express.urlencoded() middleware) and defining a simple route that sends a "Hello, world!" message as the response.
+We're also setting up some basic middleware to parse incoming requests (using the express.json() and express.urlencoded() middleware), as well as the helmet() and morgan() middleware for security and logging purposes.
+We're also defining a simple route that sends a "Hello, world!" message as the response.
 Finally, we're starting the server by calling the listen() method on the app instance.

 You can customize this example to fit your specific needs by adding additional routes and middleware, or configuring other settings (such as database connections).